 Prashanth

 Prashanth is an Indian actor, best known for Tamil cinema.
 Prashanth began their career in 1990 and has been a prominent figure in the industry for over 36 years.
-With 30 credits to their name, Prashanth remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Prashanth remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Prashanth's career remains one of the longest and most celebrated in Tamil cinema.

 - Born